Checklist for Tevilah

 - Contraceptive ring or patch (or other medical patch)

-- Nails have been trimmed and cleaned
+- You trimmed and cleaned your nails.

-- Scabs have been soaked (or removed)
+- You soaked (or removed) scabs.

 3. Did you do a thorough chafifah?